Skip to main content Skip to main menu

 Derragh Lough Crannóg

 The crannóg on Derragh Lough appears as a small, oval tree-covered island surrounded by a reed bed.
-The crannóg would have originally been surrounded by a timber palisade fence.
+It would have been originally surrounded by a timber fence.

-A small stone elevation has been identified in the north-east part of the island, which occurs at a number of other crannógs.
-This may represent the remains of a house dating to the end of the Early Medieval period or later.
+A small stone elevation has been identified in the north-east part of the island.
+This occurs at several other crannógs.
+It may represent the remains of a house dating to the end of the Early Medieval period or later.

 Nearby, but inaccessible to the public, is the Lough Kinale Mesolithic site.
-It has the remains of a a number of ancient monuments including a platform crannóg dating back about 7000 years.
+Here, there are the remains of several ancient monuments, including a platform crannóg dating back about 7000 years.

 Arrow-up